gkovacs/rime-double-jyutping-extra/README.md

-# rime-double-jyutping
+# rime-double-jyutping-display

 ## About

-This is a layout for typing in Shuangpin (双拼) with the Flypy (小鹤双拼) layout.
+This is a layout for typing in a custom Shuangpin (双拼) layout for Cantonese (粤语).
+It will display Mandarin pronunciations as you type in Cantonese.
+You can type `q` to start looking up by Mandarin pronunciations via Flypy Shuangpin (小鹤双拼).
 Tones can be entered as follows:

 * Tone 1: `;`
 * Tone 2: `/`